On a family of pseudo-Anosov-like maps on the infinite ladder surface: Dynamics of lifts of pseudo-Anosov maps on to the ladder surface Dynamics of lifts of pseudo-Anosov maps on Sg to the ladder surface

 \begin{lemma} The transition matrix $\widetilde{A}$ for the Markov partition $\widetilde{\mathcal{R}}$ has the following tridiagonal block form:

 where $A_{-1}$, $A_{0}$ and $A_1$ are non-zero matrices of size $m$ with $A_{-1}+A_0+A_1=A$. \end{lemma}

-\begin{rem} Any other lift of $f$ on $\mathcal{L}$ under the cover $q_g$ is given by $h_{g-1}^j \widetilde{f}$ for nonzero $j \in \mathbb{Z}$.
-The transition matrix $\widetilde{A}_j$ for the Markov partition $\widetilde{R}$ has the same structure as that of $\widetilde{A}_j$ with the tridiagonal shifted by $j$ units.
-Such a matrix is upper block diagonal for $j\ge 1$ and lower block diagonal for $j\le -1$.
-Hence it is not irreducible.
-The corresponding map $h_{g-1}^j \widetilde{f}$ just translates the surface to one of the ends depending on the sign of $j$ and do not exhibit properties such as topological mixing which we are looking for.
+\begin{rem} (Other lifts of $f$ on $\mathcal{L}$ under $q_g$) Any other lift of $f$ on $\mathcal{L}$ under the cover $q_g$ is given by $h_{g-1}^j \widetilde{f}$ for nonzero $j \in \mathbb{Z}$.
+Note that $\widetilde{R}$ is a Markov partition for every lift.
+The transition matrix for the Markov partition $\widetilde{R}$ has the same structure as that of $\widetilde{A}$ with the tridiagonal shifted by $j$ units (to the right if $j$ is positive and to the left if $j$ is negative).
+Hence, it is not irreducible for $j\ne 0$.
+The corresponding map $h_{g-1}^j \widetilde{f}$ just translates the surface to one of the ends depending on the sign of $j$ and does not possess properties such as topological mixing, which we seek.
 As a result, these mappings are not good representatives of pseudo-Anosov-like maps.
 Consequently, from now on, we will focus solely on $\widetilde{f}$ because it is the only map for which there is a possibility that the matrix $\widetilde{A}$ is irreducible and aperiodic. \end{rem}